Hematopoietic stem cell transplantation: Graft-versus-host disease

 Graft-versus-host disease (GvHD) is an inflammatory disease that is unique to allogeneic transplantation.
 It is an attack by the "new" bone marrow's immune cells against the recipient's tissues.
 This can occur even if the donor and recipient are HLA-identical because the immune system can still recognize other differences between their tissues.
-It is aptly named graft-versus-host disease because bone-marrow transplantation is the only transplant procedure in which the transplanted cells must accept the body rather than the body accepting the new cells.
+It is named graft-versus-host disease because the transplanted cells must accept the body rather than the body accepting the new cells.

 Acute GvHD typically occurs in the first three months after transplantation and may involve the skin, intestine, or liver.
 High-dose corticosteroids, such as prednisone, are a standard treatment, but this immunosuppressive treatment often leads to deadly infections.
 Chronic GvHD may also develop after allogeneic transplant.
 It is the major source of late treatment-related complications, although it less often results in death.
 In addition to inflammation, chronic GvHD may lead to the development of fibrosis, or scar tissue, similar to scleroderma; it may cause functional disability and require prolonged immunosuppressive therapy.
 GvHD is usually mediated by T cells, which react to foreign peptides presented on the major histocompatibility complex of the host.

 Further research is needed to determine whether mesenchymal stromal cells can be use for prophylaxis and treatment of GvHD.